liuzihe02/dsa/README.md

 # Data Structures and Algorithims
 Personal notes for data structures and algorithims.
 Initial notes based off neetcode.io courses.
+Notes are stored as Jupyter Notebooks.

-Notes are stored as Jupyter Notebooks
+These notes are mostly focused on leetcode and interviews for various tech companies

 *Prioritization Tier List*